-Roger will be speaking at IRM UK’s Business Process Management & Enterprise Architecture Conferences Europe 21-24 October 2019, London on the subjects ‘Who’s in Charge?
+Roger spoke at the IRM UK Business Process Management & Enterprise Architecture Conferences Europe 21-24 October 2019, London on the subjects ‘Who’s in Charge?
 Making Process Governance Real‘ and ‘Fit for Purpose – a Process View of Organisational Fitness.’

 Traditional management follows the organization chart with most management activity directed up and down that chart.
 But how do we get work done?
 How do we deliver on those promises?
 We work in collaboration across the organization, not up and down.
 Is there any box on that chart that can, by itself, deliver products or services externally?
 No there is not, that’s not the way it works.
 Processes deliver on our promises.

 Most management effort is directed up and down the organization chart, yet we get work done across that chart, i.e. we don’t manage the way we get work done.
 Obviously, we must manage these cross-functional processes.
 This means knowing what they are, how they should perform and are performing, and having a new role to respond to ‘horizontal’ performance anomalies and opportunities.
 This is process-based management, something every organization should do well and continuously improve.
 Our best performing process should be the process of process improvement.

 We should measure process performance in three ways.
 One of these is often overlooked.